Preserving Black Churches: Guidelines and Eligibility

 • Grant funds cannot be used for active capital projects, planning, programming, indirect support, or operational needs.

-• Existing funding received from the National Grant Program cannot be used as a match for the Preserving Black Churches Endowment & Financial Sustainability grants.
+• Existing funding received from the African American Cultural Heritage Action Fund Grant Program cannot be used as a match for the Preserving Black Churches Endowment and Financial Sustainability grants.

-• Grants must be completed within two years of the initial grant disbursement date.
+• Grants must be completed within three years of the initial grant disbursement date.
 Requests for extensions will be considered on a case-by-case basis.

 Ineligible Activities and Expenses

-• Costs associated with planning for or constructing new buildings or structures, including the creation of monuments and statues, parking lots, re-pavement, and monuments and statues.
+• Costs associated with planning for or constructing new buildings or structures, monuments and statues, and parking lots or re-pavement.

 • Capital Projects involving cemetery restoration.